 Forms of child abuse and neglect and the traits of typical abusers.
 Includes strategies to investigate abuse, interview victims and witnesses, document evidence in accordance with state law and conduct case studies.
 Three lecture hours per week.
-Credit: 3 semester hours

 CJSA 2334 Contemporary Issues in Criminal Justice